sloria/TextBlob/docs/quickstart.rst

 .. doctest::

     >>> Word("octopus").definitions
-    ['tentacles of octopus prepared as food', 'bottom-living cephalopod having a soft oval body with eight long tentacles']
+    [u'tentacles of octopus prepared as food', u'bottom-living cephalopod having a soft oval body with eight long tentacles']

 You can also create synsets directly.